Leaning on faith, Louisville mourns victims of mass shooting

 LOUISVILLE, Ky.
 (AP) — They went to their churches on the evening after Easter — to cry, to light candles, to ask God why, on this holiday of rebirth, they must mourn so much death.

-Many in Louisville turned to their faith for impromptu services Monday night, hours after a gunman killed five of his coworkers at Old National Bank downtown and injured eight others.
+Many in Louisville turned to their faith for impromptu services Monday night, hours after a gunman killed five of his co-workers at Old National Bank downtown and injured eight others.

 Hundreds gathered at Holy Trinity Catholic Church, where one of the victims, Joshua Barrick, was an active member.
 His family sat in the front pews, and fellow congregants hugged them and wept.

-“He was so well-known, he made himself known,” the Rev. Shayne Duvall said.
+“He was so well known, he made himself known,” the Rev. Shayne Duvall said.
 “This community is mourning.
 We’re trying to wrap our heads around it.”

 Barrick, 40, was a senior vice president at Old National Bank, and Duvall remembered him as a big guy with a bubbly personality.
 He had a wife and two young children, one girl and one boy, who attended the parish’s grade school.
-Barrick coached basketball for first- and second-graders — a charismatic, charming man who patiently wrangled the little kids.
+Barrick coached basketball for first and second graders — a charismatic, charming man who patiently wrangled the little kids.

 Duvall said he spent most of the day with Barrick’s family and friends.

 Police say the 25-year-old gunman opened fire around 8:30 a.m.
 Monday while livestreaming the attack on Instagram.
-Barrick and four of his coworkers were killed: Tommy Elliott, 63, also a bank senior vice president; Jim Tutt Jr., 64, a commercial real estate market executive; Juliana Farmer, 45, a loan analyst; and Deana Eckert, 57, an executive administrative officer.
+Barrick and four of his co-workers were killed: Tommy Elliott, 63, also a bank senior vice president; Jim Tutt Jr., 64, a commercial real estate market executive; Juliana Farmer, 45, a loan analyst; and Deana Eckert, 57, an executive administrative officer.

 Elliott was prominent in Democratic politics, and a close friend of Kentucky Gov. Andy Beshear.